kobejames88/MichaelPay/README.md

  transMoney.strMoney: The entered amount rule is illegal.
-The amount must be an integer greater than zero or two decimal places greater than zero, transMoney.outer: Transfer account must be in English letters or Chinese characters, transMoney.outerNo: Transfer account number must be 6 digits, transMoney.inner: Collection account is in English or Chinese"}
+The amount must be an integer greater than zero or two decimal places greater than zero, transMoney.outer: Transfer account must be in English letters or Chinese characters, transMoney.outerNo: Transfer account number must be 6 digits, transMoney.inner: Collection account is in English or Chinese" }
 ````
 if I simulate the transfer exception,the ExceptionHandler can catch the exception from the backend to the frontend,
 and the data will not be change.